 Q: How hard is it?

 Climbing Kilimanjaro is not easy, but you can make it easier by spending more days on the mountain acclimatizing to the lower levels of oxygen on Kilimanjaro.
-The summit statistics show 42% off people make the summit and most people are aiming to summit in 4 or 5 days.
-If you decide to climb Kilimanjaro on a 7 or 8 day trek you push your chances of success above 80% You have to walk for 40+ miles on Kilimanjaro, carry a backpack with 5kg to 7kg so you need a good level of fitness, and physical conditioning.
+The summit statistics show around 50% of people make the summit and most people are aiming to summit in 4 5, or 6 day trip.
+If you decide to climb Kilimanjaro on a 7 day trip you push that up to 80%.
+If you pick an 8 day trek you push your chances of success above 90% if you come physically prepared.
+You have to walk for 50+ miles on Kilimanjaro, carry a backpack with 5kg to 7kg so you need a good level of fitness, and physical conditioning.
 Ideally you need to be able to do multi day trekking for 3 – 5 hours on the hills.
-There is a range of training you can do if you are not close to the hills and need to rely on the treadmills, stair masters, bikes and jogging.
+There is a range of training you can do if you are not close to the hills and need to rely on the treadmill, stair masters, bikes and jogging.
 We can help you manage your time to get the best preparation possible with individual training programs.
+Read more.

 Q: When is Kilimanjaro usually climbed?

 The best months to climb Kilimanjaro are January, February, June, July, August, September and October.
 CLICK HERE for our month by month breakdown.
 In saying that it can be climbed all year round.
-We choose not to climb in the rainy seasons of March, April, May and November and December.
+We choose not to climb in the rainy seasons of March, April, May.
+There is a mini rainy season in November and December but you can still climb in these months.

 Q: How should I prepare myself for climbing Kilimanjaro?